axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/patterndb-scheme-action/_index.md

   - *condition*: A syslog-ng filter expression.
 The action is performed only if the message matches the filter.
 The filter can include macros and name-value pairs extracted from the message.
 When using actions together with message-correlation, you can also use the **$(context-length)** macro, which returns the number of messages in the current context.
 For example, this can be used to determine if the expected number of messages has arrived to the context: `condition='"$(context-length)" \>= "5"'`

   - *rate*: Specifies maximum how many messages should be generated in the specified time period in the following format: `\<number-of-messages\>/\<period-in-seconds\>`.
 For example: `1/60` allows 1 message per minute.
 Rates apply within the scope of the context, that is, if `context-scope="host"` and `rate="1/60"`, then maximum one message is generated per minute for every host that sends a log message matching the rule.
 Excess messages are dropped.
-Note that when applying the rate to the generated messages, {{% productparam "abbrev" %}} uses the timestamps of the log messages, similarly to calculating the `context-timeout`.
+Note that when applying the rate to the generated messages, {{% param "product.abbrev" %}} uses the timestamps of the log messages, similarly to calculating the `context-timeout`.
 That way `rate` is applied correctly even if the log messages are processed offline.

   - *trigger*: Specifies when the action is executed.
 The `trigger` attribute has the following possible values: